AtenDesignGroup/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-raster-r/04-Multi-Band-Rasters-In-R/04-Multi-Band-Rasters-In-R.md

 ---
 syncID: 1c45b4a12e2a47f081c86f167059fad5
 title: "Raster 04: Work With Multi-Band Rasters - Image Data in R"
-description: "This tutorial explores how to import and plot a multi-band raster in R. It also covers how to plot a three-band color image using the plotRGB function in R." dateCreated:2015-10-23
+description: "Test - This tutorial explores how to import and plot a multi-band raster in R. It also covers how to plot a three-band color image using the plotRGB function in R." dateCreated:2015-10-23
 authors: Leah A. Wasser, Megan A. Jones, Zack Brym, Kristina Riemer, Jason Williams, Jeff Hollister,  Mike Smorul
 contributors:
 estimatedTime:
 packagesLibraries: raster, rgdal
 topics: data-viz, raster, spatial-data-gis
 subtopics:
 languagesTool: R
 dataProduct:
 code1: /R/dc-spatial-raster/04-Multi-Band-Rasters-In-R.R
 tutorialSeries: raster-data-series, raster-time-series
 urlTitle: dc-multiband-rasters-r